Carbon Molecular Sieve (CMS)

 What is Carbon Molecular Sieve (CMS)?

-Carbon molecular sieve is a porous carbon adsorption material with uniform pore distribution.
+Carbon Molecular Sieve (CMS) is a new type of carbonaceous adsorbent.
 The pore structure of carbon molecular sieve determines its molecular sieve effect.
 It can selectively adsorb gas molecules according to their size and shape, and can effectively help separate gases, hence the name carbon molecular sieve.

 Carbon molecular sieve working principle to selectively adsorb different gases in the air mixture onto its porous surface.
 Carbon molecular sieve adsorption capacity for a specific gas depends on the size and shape of the gas molecules, as well as the pore size structure of the carbon molecular sieve used.